 Vee-Jay picked the El Dorados to be on the record and asked them to find a girl who could sing "Annie's Answer" with them.
 The guys auditioned all of Vee-Jay's female singers and finally picked Hazel McCollum (wife of blues singer Robert Nighthawk - his real name was Robert McCollum).
 For some reason, although it took Vee-Jay two months to release the song, the El Dorados weren't invited to record something for the flip.
 Instead it was paired with an instrumental by Al Smith's Combo: "Living With Vivian" (a reference to the title of Vivian Carter's radio show).
 While Hazel would record several other songs for Vee-Jay, none were ever released.

 After this session, Arthur Basset left the group, in order to complete his education.
 Probably feeling that a sextet was somewhat unwieldy, the guys didn't replace him.
-From then on, most leads would by Pirkle Lee Moses (except for "What's Buggin' You Baby," fronted by Louis Bradley).
+From then on, most leads would be by Pirkle Lee Moses (except for "What's Buggin' You Baby," fronted by Louis Bradley).

 "Annie's Answer" was released in November, and that same month the El Dorados appeared (with the 5 Echoes and Eddie Boyd) at McKie's Fifth Avenue Ballroom (owned by DJ McKie Fitzhugh).